launchdarkly/dotnet-jsonstream/README.md

 * .NET Framework 4.5.2: runs on .NET Framework 4.5.2 and above.
 This uses the portable implementation instead of `System.Text.Json`.
 * .NET Framework 4.6.1: runs on .NET Framework 4.6.1 and above.
 * .NET Standard 2.0: runs on .NET Core 2.x, in an application; or within a library that is targeted to .NET Standard 2.x.
+* Xamarin Android and iOS (MonoAndroid7.1, Xamarin.iOS1.0): for all versions of Xamarin Android and Xamarin iOS.
+These builds do not have any Android-specific or iOS-specific dependencies; they are identical to the .NET Standard 2.0 build (which would normally be used in Xamarin if these targets did not exist), except that they use the portable implementation instead of `System.Text.Json`.
+This is to avoid known Xamarin compatibility problems with `System.Text.Json`, and also to reduce the size of mobile application binaries.

 ## Signing